luciancaetano/scriptails-docs/docs/contexts/action-context.md

 ```

 ### childProcess.shellExec
-This is a simple helper thats uses child_procces.exec and do some outputs to terminal like errors succes and realtime stdout.
+This is a simple helper thats uses child_process.exec and do some outputs to terminal like errors succes and realtime stdout.
 Note: This helper is very useful when you need to run third-party tools and want to show the user the progress / monitoring of the execution.
 ```ts